PhyloSketch App User Manual

 PIC PIC

-This toggles the appearance of the formatting panels described below.
+The formatting button toggles the visibility of the formatting pane described below.

 5.5 Other Toolbar Buttons